Ananya-KM/VSD_HDP/Day14.md

-# Floorplan And Placement of VSDBabySoC
+# Floorplan to Routing of VSDBabySoC
 ### Structure of OpenROAD-flow-scripts
     ├── OpenROAD-flow-scripts
     │   ├── docker